fatihhozkoc/League-Of-Legends-Win-Prediction/README.md

 Baron Nashor – Baron Nashor is the most powerful neutral enemy, located in the upper side of the River.
 It will spawn after twenty minutes, replacing the Rift Herald.

 Nexus – Each team has a Nexus that can only be damaged once all the turrets in a lane, that lane's inhibitor and the Nexus turrets are destroyed.
 Destruction of the enemy team's Nexus ends the game.

+# PREDICTON

+With a score of 0.99 it would indicate that the coefficients are fully explaining the outcome of the game.